Be Blue-Green Algae aware this summer

 Date published: 24 August 2023

 The public are being urged to remain vigilant and take extra care if visiting coastal areas or along river/lake areas over the summer.
 Blue-green algae has been found in a number of locations in Northern Ireland including Lough Neagh the Lower Bann and catchments, North Coast bathing waters and lakes in Fermanagh.
-The blue-green algae in Lough Neagh, confirmed on 6 June, has been moving downstream with the natural flow of water out of the lough down the River Bann, reaching the coast.
+The blue-green algae in Lough Neagh, can move downstream with the natural flow of water out of the lough down the River Bann, reaching the coast.

 Blue Green Algae